 Therefore, my number one New Year’s resolution is to make one big pot of homemade soup or stew each and every week of the new year.
 Last year I lost focus and fell short of my weekly soup/stew goal, but this first week of the new year, I’m at 100%, starting with a simple gluten-free version of “Beef Burgundy.”

 On Christmas Day my son served an amazing Beef Bourguignon for the family.
 The flavors were rich and earthy.
 As I listened to him describe his list of ingredients and method of preparation I decided to start the year with an abbreviated, easier version of the classic French Beef Bourguignon recipe, beef burgundy.
-Here is my first gluten-free stew of 2013.
+Here is my first gluten-free stew of the new year.